drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ---

 We live in an era of DevOps, but the reality is that minimal development is happening in operations.
 There are growing pressures for operation teams to do more coding.
-Reason include, repeatably, constancy,
+Reason include, repeatably, constancy, scale, gathering and making sense of infrastructure data, efficiently, and speed.